Home Food & DrinkDrinkHangovers Subscribe to RSS

 Hair of the Dog

-If it was alcohol that got you into this mess, then its alcohol that will get you out.
-Or so goes the theory of “having a hair of the dog that bit you”.
-The standard recipe involves a shot of vodka, tomato juice and Tabasco sauce, though different versions abound, including adding chili peppers, pickle juice or cream depending on personal taste and just how much punishment you want to inflict on yourself.
+The standard recipe involves a shot of vodka, tomato juice and Tabasco sauce, though different versions abound, including adding chili peppers, pickle juice or cream - depending on personal taste and just how much punishment you want to inflict on yourself.

-This remedy has some medical backing, but its affect is only temporary.
-While you body is doing a frantic imitation of “Space Invaders” as it tries to defend itself from the new batch of poisons you’ve just introduced into your system; it stops breaking down the alcohol already present.
-The process of breaking down the alcohol into other chemicals is what is making you feel like death warmed over in the first place.
-By putting a temporary stop to the process, you buy yourself a little time when you won’t feel ill, but eventually the breakdown process will start again, and now it’s got more alcohol to work on, meaning you’re going to feel even worse.
+This remedy has some medical backing, but its effect is only temporary.
+While your body is doing a frantic imitation of “Space Invaders” as it tries to defend itself from the new batch of poisons you’ve just introduced into your system; it stops breaking down the alcohol already present.

 Bird Beaks and Tree Sap

-Not known for their love of puppies and rainbows, the ancient Assyrians kept to their tradition of bloodlust and warfare even when it came to their hangover cures.
+Not known for their love of puppies and rainbows, the ancient Assyrians kept to their tradition of bloodlust and warfare, even when it came to their hangover cures.

 Take two beaks and